-Today, Dr. Ludwig now helps institutions implement Digital Measures, the faculty success solution by Watermark, acting as a mentor, of sorts, to her clients.
+Today, Dr. Ludwig now helps institutions implement Faculty Success (formerly Digital Measures), the faculty success solution by Watermark, acting as a mentor, of sorts, to her clients.

 With years of experience in education and administration, Dr. Ludwig is just one of many Watermark employees who have walked in our clients’ shoes.

 After graduating from University of Wisconsin-Milwaukee with a B.A. in Communications and Business Administration, she then taught middle school math which led her to pursue her MEd. in Educational Administration and Supervision at Northern Michigan University.